awprice/whatboxWiki/gsutil.md

-#Introduction
+# Introduction

-gsutil is a tool written in Python that let's you access the Google Storage cloud from the command line.
+gsutil is a tool written in Python that lets you access the Google Storage cloud from the command line.
 It allows you to do the following:

-+ Creating and deleting buckets.
++ Create and delete buckets.
-+ Uploading, downloading, and deleting objects.
++ Upload, download, and delete objects.
-+ Listing buckets and objects.
++ List buckets and objects.
-+ Moving, copying, and renaming objects.
++ Move, copy, and rename objects.
-+ Editing object and bucket ACLs.
++ Edit object and bucket ACLs.

 This guide will cover how to install gsutil onto your slot.
 It won't go into detail in how to set up Google Cloud Platform, however.

-#Installation
+# Installation

 1. Connect to your slot through [SSH](/wiki/SSH)